-Nervous system regulation, simple breathing and soothing strategies can help your students return to a state of rest and be ready to feel their feelings.
-Most importantly, invite your students to notice how they feel before and after each exercise.
+Nervous system regulation, simple breathing and soothing strategies can help your child to return to a state of rest, safety and connection and be ready to feel their feelings.
+Most importantly, invite your child to notice how they feel before and after each exercise.
 You can ask them firstly, how they feel in general and secondly, how they feel in a particular part of the body, like their chest, arms, feet or neck.
 This strengthens their interoceptive awareness.